stonekwadwo99-sudo/stone-calc-project/README.md

-This is calculator project,that can use to perform any task you want to.
+This is calculatort hat can use to perform any task you want to.